 Form can be a complex maze to negotiate.
 A left turn instead of a right can have you on the start line feeling like you’re dragging bricks.
 But are your legs the only ones to fault?
-What about the happenings occurring in that squishy stuff between your ears?

 Since making the change to training myself for this season, I’ve done a lot of digging around on the interwebs.
 In the process I’ve found lots of helpful articles and of course the ever-present, opinionated pieces or ‘Holy Grails’ to training.
 But not a terribly large amount on sports psychology and the role it plays.